IvenTW/hackmd/README.md

 4. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string For example: `postgres://username:password@localhost:5432/hackmd`
 5. Run `node_modules/.bin/sequelize db:migrate`, this step will migrate your db to the latest schema
-6. Start your whole new server!
+6. Start your whole new server! `node app.js`

 Structure
 ---